While payroll is often seen as a low-risk area, considerable losses can occur here. So, knowing how to audit payroll is important.

 My payroll work papers normally include the following:

-In summary, today we looked at the keys to auditing payroll.
-Those keys include risk assessment procedures, determining relevant assertions, creating risk assessments, and developing substantive procedures.
+In this article we looked at the keys to auditing payroll.
+Those keys include risk assessment procedures, determining relevant assertions, assessing risks, and developing substantive procedures.
 My go-to substantive procedure is to reconcile payroll to 941s.
-I also review payroll withholding accounts, and I recompute the salary accrual.
+I also review payroll withholding accounts and recompute salary accruals.
+Comparisons of payroll expenses are useful.
 Finally, if merited, I perform fraud-related payroll procedures.

-Look for my next post in The Why and How of Auditing.
-Next week we’ll look at how to audit debt.
+In the next post we’ll look at how to audit debt.

 Get my free weekly accounting and auditing digest with the latest content.